jbakse/compform_site/content/procedures/index.md

 Computational Form doesn't necessarily require computers or computer programming.
 Artists have been experimenting with generative concepts since before computers even existed and artists still write instructions and then carry them out themselves manually.
 But computers are an _exceptionally_ powerful tool for exploring procedural generation and computational form.
 They are fast, accurate, predictable, and reliable and they don't complain about tedious tasks.

-This site explores a variety of computer languages and tools which can be used to create form computationally.
+This site explores a variety of computer languages and tools that can be used to create form computationally.
 Many of the examples—including those in this chapter—are written using [p5.js](https://p5js.org/).
 For a quick introduction to p5.js, see the [Hello, p5!](../p5) chapter and the [p5.js](https://p5js.org/) website.

 ### House I